 If you can afford the initial outlay, Simba bedding puts all of these problems in the past while offering so many more advantages.
 Remember that when you buy Simba products you are not just paying for high quality, sustainable materials, but also thirty plus years of sleep expertise, research and testing.
 Simba takes sleep very seriously.

 And though the cost can seem prohibitive for some, like all good investments, it pays back in the long run.
 Simba products last longer, wear better and over time you buy less.
-And there are frequently Simba discount codes available to savvy shoppers.
+And there are frequently Simba mattress deals or discount codes available to savvy shoppers.

 Sleep is very important and for that reason, Simba bedding and its high quality makes it very much worth it.
 From the pillow that can be adapted to your exact proportions and sleeping position, to the mattresses that have eased back pain among our reviewers and many others online, you do get what you pay for and more.
 The ethics of the company is sound, the returns policy fair and the sleep experience way up there with the other luxury sleep brands.
 Based on modal scores for each product and our experience of the brand, we have given them a five star rating overall.

 Simba Ultimate Bedding Bundle (opens in new tab) | From £